CPAN-Security/security.metacpan.org/meetings/cpansec-minutes-2025-06-18.md

 - [ ] @robrwo started documenting embedded dependencies for cpan-security-advisory repo
   - Brian's cpan-audit - some incomplete info - filling in the blanks and logging issues as found
     - @stigtsp - can we simplify somehow the info to help downstream users of our data?
-    - @robrwo - let's start with keeping track of modules who have embedded/phantom deps
+    - @robrwo - let's start with keeping track of modules who have embedded/phantom dependencies
     - @sjn - this can be solved by embedding an SBOM, let's discuss
   - libtomcrypt - and others seem to use commit id which makes it more work to track
   - [ ] @robrwo started adding issues to CNA